liangzifei/MRH-Net/README.md

 - step4. generate virtual histology from testing data voxel-by-voxel using trained neruo-network in step2--- MRH_testing.mlx.
 - step5. reconstruct the whole brain/one slice virual histology volume from voxel data---MRH_recon.m.
 # Training
-- prepare training data using code
+- prepare training data, use code
 ```
 demo_trainingG.m call function MRH_trainingG.m
 (please put the data and files as recommedded in the code)